-If you are looking for a little boost to your morning smoothie, this Immune Boosting, Inflammation Busting Concoction may be just the thing that you are looking for!
+If you are looking for a little boost to your morning smoothie, this Inflammation Busting and Immune Boosting Spice Blend may be just the thing for you!

 It’s no secret that I drink a collagen smoothie every day for breakfast.
 I use the term breakfast loosely because it is actually around 11am or so that I drink it.
 I get up daily around 5am, do some work and get kids ready for school, drink my keto (i.e. no carb) preworkout around 8am, work out from 8:30-9:30 and drink my collagen smoothie at 11am.

 My base collagen smoothie is collagen, unsweetened almond butter, and unsweetened almond milk.
-You can find my recipe HERE.
+Check out my variations:

 Recently, I’ve added to my daily smoothie to help my immune system and to also act as an anti-inflammatory and anti-biotic.
 Now, I am making no claims here, but I’m simply going to talk about why I decided to add these spices to my daily routine.

-I’ve been eating keto for the last year in order to keep my insulin requirements low.
+I’ve been eating keto for the last 2 years in order to keep my insulin requirements low.
 Adult Onset Type 1 Diabetes has a slower onset than when children get it.
 My son has Type 1 Diabetes and it came on fast and severe.
 For adults, this means it is often misdiagnosed as Type 2 initially and it also means our bodies are slower to shut off insulin production completely.
-Eating keto has, to date, allowed me to not have to take insulin.
-Who knows how much longer that will be the case, but for now, it works.

-The other thing is that I’ve been having some inflammation issue ever since my bladder surgery.
+The other thing is that I’ve been having some inflammation issues ever since my bladder surgery.
 You can guess where the inflammation is occurring.
 Let’s just say there have been a lot of bladder infections as well as a lot of times where I felt like I had one, but didn’t, yet still had the symptoms.
 Let me tell you – it is not fun.
-But, hey, I don’t pee my pants anymore, so there’s that ?
+But, hey, I don’t pee my pants anymore (thank you 4 children), so there’s that ….

 A common mistake, actually, is when people don’t take turmeric with fat.
 Take it with fat folks!